Tax and divorce: In this instalment of Stowe guests, we catch-up again with Sofia Thomas from Sofia Thomas Limited.

 Thank you to Sofia for sharing her knowledge on tax and divorce.
 You can find out more about Sofia Thomas Limited by visiting the website here.

-If you would like any advice on tax and divorce or other family law issues please do contact our Client Care Team to speak to one of our specialist divorce lawyers here.
+If you would like any advice on tax and divorce or other family law issues please do contact our Client Care Team to speak to one of our local divorce lawyers.

 This article has been published previously and has since been updated.